Troika concludes Greek bailout review, next aid tranche soon - source

-DUBLIN/ATHENS An inspection team of international lenders has finished its review of Greece's austerity programme, paving the way for another 10 billion euros aid payment, a source with knowledge of the talks said on Saturday.
+DUBLIN An inspection team of international lenders has finished its review of Greece's reforms, paving the way for another 10 billion euros aid payment, a source with knowledge of the talks said on Saturday.

 The deal reached on Friday, concludes the first review by the so-called "troika" of the European Commission, the International Monetary Fund and the European Central Bank since they unlocked fresh aid in December, staving off a chaotic bankruptcy.